-8. Income Taxes
+7. Income Taxes

 The Company is liable for income taxes in the United States.
-For the years ended December 31, 2021 and 2020, the Company did not have any income for income tax purposes and therefore, no tax liability or expense has been recorded in these financial statements.
-The difference between the tax at the statutory federal tax rate and no tax provision recorded by the Company is primarily due to the Company's full valuation allowance against its deferred tax assets.
+For the year ended December 31, 2020 and 2019, the Company did not have any income for income tax purposes and therefore, no tax liability or expense has been recorded in these financial statements.
+The difference between the tax at the statutory federal tax rate and no tax